codenart/codenart.github.io/_posts/1-html/2017-07-27-html-2-images-links.md

 It's `not` not easy.
 (This is double negative in my English.
 Not a typo. :D)
 There is an HTML attribute called [id](https://www.w3schools.com/tags/att_id.asp "ext").
-You can use it to give any HTML element an `identity`, then use
+You can use it to give any HTML element an `unique identity`, then use
 [the id](https://www.w3schools.com/tags/att_id.asp "ext") as an `url` (forwarded by a hash `#`).